singhg9/gurmansingh.com/readme.md

 	   							<li>Stimulated Microsoft product sales by creating and launching promotions for Software as a Service (SaaS) products</li>
 	   							<li>Led social media marketing campaigns on Facebook and Twitter to increase brand awareness and purchase intent</li>
 	   							<li>Conducted market research to gain valuable customer behavior preferences to better serve customers</li>
-	   							<li>Created online advertising and marketing products to initiate a buzz within specific districts</li>
 	   							<li>Ensured marketing programs aligned with the overall strategy and vision of Microsoft Canada</li>
 	   						</ul>
 	   				</div>